Quick Summary

 Are black cabs exempt from the London City drop off charge?

-Licensed black cabs are temporarily exempt from the charge while Transport for London runs a consultation on taxi fares.
+Licensed black cabs are temporarily exempt from the charge while Transport for London (TfL) runs its annual public consultation on taxi fares.
 The proposal is to include the £8 drop-off charge within the taxi meter, so passengers rather than drivers would pay the cost.
 This mirrors arrangements at other London airports.
-Until the consultation is completed, black cabs do not pay the charge.
-Private hire vehicles including Uber and Bolt are not exempt.
+Until the TfL consultation is completed, black cabs do not pay the charge.
+Private hire vehicles including Uber, Bolt, and minicabs are not exempt.

 Is there a free drop-off option at London City Airport?